-The pressure to perform is greater than at any time, as Covid and remote working impacts on leaders, their teams and initiatives.
+The pressure to perform is greater than at any time, as the return to the office impacts on leaders, their teams and initiatives.

 Pitstop to Perform™ is key to sustained performance under pressure.
 It re-energizes executives in tackling key business opportunities & challenges.
 In the process, teams don’t just optimize their performance, but their cohesiveness and vitality too.